pivot-access-ltd/bma-offline-docs/src/how-to-spin-up-maas-with-ansible-6367.md

 - Hosts and groups
 - Inventory

-[Ansible](https://www.redhat.com/en/technologies/management/ansible/what-is-ansible) is a sophisticated IT automation tool that allows users to set up [playbooks](https://docs.ansible.com/ansible/latest/getting_started/get_started_playbook.html), which automate complex, repetitive (or error-prone) setup activities.
+[Ansible](https://www.redhat.com/en/technologies/management/ansible/what-is-ansible) is a sophisticated IT automation tool that allows users to set up [playbooks](https://docs.ansible.com/ansible/latest/getting_started/get_started_playbook.html), which automate complex, repetitive (or error-prone)`↗` setup activities.
 While we won't provide a detailed tutorial on Ansible here, there is a bit of terminology you should master before trying to use Ansible with MAAS:

-- **[Modules](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#modules)** are binaries (or even pieces of code) that Ansible can run on a managed node.
+- **[Modules](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#modules)** are binaries (or even pieces of code)`↗` that Ansible can run on a managed node.
 These modules can be grouped into named collections.
-- **[Tasks](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#tasks)** are individual operations with one or more modules; each task generally accomplishes some otherwise-human-driven function, such as "partition and format /sda".
+- **[Tasks](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#tasks)`↗`** are individual operations with one or more modules; each task generally accomplishes some otherwise-human-driven function, such as "partition and format /sda".
-- **[Plays](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#plays)** are sequences of tasks that Ansible will execute to accomplish larger operations, e.g., "install the OS" ==> "partition and format /sda", "install binary x.7.iso", etc.
+- **[Plays](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#plays)`↗`** are sequences of tasks that Ansible will execute to accomplish larger operations, e.g., "install the OS" ==> "partition and format /sda", "install binary x.7.iso", etc.
-- **[Playbooks](https://docs.ansible.com/ansible/latest/getting_started/get_started_playbook.html)** are YAML files that run plays in a specific order; for example, "install the OS", "install MAAS", "create a region controller", "sync images", etc.
+- **[Playbooks](https://docs.ansible.com/ansible/latest/getting_started/get_started_playbook.html)`↗`** are YAML files that run plays in a specific order; for example, "install the OS", "install MAAS", "create a region controller", "sync images", etc.
-- **[Inventory](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#id3)** is a source(s) of managed nodes; also called a "hostfile".
+- **[Inventory](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#id3)** is a source(s)`↗` of managed nodes; also called a "hostfile".

 These simple descriptions do not fully explain the terms, so it is worthwhile to consult the referenced links, if necessary, before proceeding.
-You will also want to understand how Ansible uses the terms "[hosts and groups](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html)", since these are applied somewhat differently than we use them in MAAS.
+You will also want to understand how Ansible uses the terms "[hosts and groups](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html)`↗`", since these are applied somewhat differently than we use them in MAAS.

 Playbooks are available to automate the setup for: